16 IEP Goals for Phonemic Awareness

 Specifically, phonemic awareness helps children identify individual speech sounds (phonemes), analyze the letter combinations that make up those sounds, and use this knowledge to break down new words they encounter into their component parts.

-child laying down reading a book and developing phonemic awareness
+Child laying down reading a book and developing phonemic awareness

 Phonemic awareness is the ability to discern the separate sounds within a word.
 Such as, breaking down the word “word” into its separate sounds–the w, the or/er sound and the d sound.